Mario Tennis: Ultra Smash: Characters

 Deciding the roster, Camelot used pre-existing characters from older franchises in hopes that players would gravitate towards characters they recognized.
-Each character's skills were determined based upon their appearance.
-Using this, the developers found it difficult to balance the skills for each character alongside opinions of stats from the fans.
+Each character's skills were determined based on their appearance.
+Using this, the developers found it difficult to balance the skills for each character alongside the opinions of stats from the fans.
 They considered Mario to be the most difficult to compare and balance, due to him being the "starter character" that could not be too strong or too weak.

 Reception

 Ultra Smash received "mixed or average" reviews, according to video game review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received weak approval from critics.

 IGNs Marty Sliva gave the game 4.8 out of 10, calling it "a bare-bones, lackluster addition to Mario's sporting adventures".
 He also compared it unfavorably to its predecessors by stating "that Mario Power Tennis on the GameCube managed to include more characters, interesting modes, and varied courses a decade ago is a bit insulting."
 GameSpots Scott Butterworth similarly criticized the lack of game modes and alternate ways to play and awarded the game 6 out of 10.
-Nintendo World Reports Daan Koopman lambasted the game for all of the game's courts sharing the stadium aesthetic, lacking online friend pairing options, and less features than the previous two entries.
-Game Informers Kyle Hilliard praised the game's core gameplay, new HD graphics, and music while also criticizing its lack of content, stating that "Mario Tennis Ultra Smash offers that same fun, silly take on tennis, but it doesn’t provide much outside of the well-executed core game." concluding that "There is a great straightforward tennis game here, but little else to hook you in and keep you coming back".
+Nintendo World Reports Daan Koopman lambasted the game for all of the game's courts sharing the stadium aesthetic, lacking online friend pairing options, and less features than the previous three entries.
+Game Informers Kyle Hilliard praised the game's core gameplay, new HD graphics, and music while also criticizing its lack of content, stating that "Mario Tennis Ultra Smash offers that same fun, silly take on tennis, but it doesn't provide much outside of the well-executed core game." concluding that "There is a great straightforward tennis game here, but little else to hook you in and keep you coming back".